-Vaccine uptake statistics for children are published in our COVID wider impacts dashboard and childhood immunisation statistics quarterly report.
+Vaccine uptake statistics for children are published in our childhood immunisation statistics quarterly report.

 Rotavirus is highly infectious and a leading cause of gastroenteritis in children worldwide.
 In Scotland, most children will have had at least one rotavirus infection by five years old.